 Please contact the Studio for limited edition prints.
 Pour plus d'informations, contactez nous.

-Our long-planned book of Richard’s work by Canadian publisher Figure 1 is due to reach stores in early October.
+Our long-planned book of Richard’s work by Canadian publisher Figure 1 is also in stores and available for order through your local bookseller.

 Richard Johnson: Resilience—Ice Huts and Root Cellars (2007–2021) is a photographic collection that celebrates the tranquility of winter and the ingenuity of vernacular architecture.